 11. Discounts for my peepers

 I was nearsighted most of my life but I had almost 10 glorious years of 20/20+ vision, thanks to Lasik surgery.
 I knew my perfect vision would come to an end someday.
-Now, I sometimes need glasses to drive at night and readers in the morning, but at least I can get a 15-20% discount at Glasses.com with my AARP membership!
+Now, I sometimes need glasses to drive at night, and also need readers, but at least I can get a 15-20 percent discount at Glasses.com with my AARP membership!

 12. I can age gracefully

-Silver hair was named the hair color of the year by Allure.
-Perfect timing!
-And yes, while many women around me are getting cosmetic procedures to keep their faces looking young, I choose not to dabble.
+In 2018, silver hair was named the hair color of the year by Allure.
+I feel very on-trend.
+And while many women around me are getting cosmetic procedures to keep their faces looking young, I choose not to dabble.
 And I don’t judge.
-After all, I might just change my mind someday (my husband would kill me, FYI), but for now, it’s just good skin care for me.
+After all, I might just change my mind someday (my husband would kill me, FYI), but for now, it’s just good skincare for me.

 13. There’s no place like home (kinda)

-After growing up in a terribly racist, historic port town in Massachusetts (it’s better now, apparently), being called the N word and feeling woefully substandard on the regular, I can finally go back there without feeling sick.
-I can even see why people love it.
-I’ll never love it, but I can enjoy it as a tourist now.
+After growing up in a terribly racist, historic port town in Massachusetts (it’s better now, apparently), being called horrible racial slurs and feeling woefully substandard on the regular, I’ve finally worked through all my crap and can finally go back there without feeling sick.
+I can even see why people love it there.
+I’ll never love it, but I can at least enjoy it as a tourist.

 14. Aaaand, I like myself